ja-martinez/job-notifications/overview.md

 If we choose option 2, we can also save relevant jobs to a database so that we can access them in some sort of page

+### Workflow

+To add a new company, I'll have understand its API and create a function that extracts a list of jobs with the necessary data.
+I would then modify the main script by adding a company name (to fetch jobs from database) and the function used to fetch data.

 ### Program Timeline

 For comparing previous jobs to current jobs, we are essentially trying to get the exclusives (only in prevJobs and only in currJobs) in an intersection between thos jobs.